Quick Start Guides

 The docks can store a library of up to 32 broadcast names and privacy keys if needed.
 This library can be set to either automatically update any Receivers as soon as they are inserted into the dock, or so that a button press is needed on the dock for a transfer to happen.

-The library is provided so that Receivers can connect to encrypted streams without having to manually enter a password, but also allows the Receiver to be locked down so that it will only connect to one or more pre-configured broadcasts.
+The library is provided so that Receivers can connect to encrypted broadcasts without having to manually enter a password.
+Additionally, it allows the Receiver to be locked down so that it will only connect to one or more pre-configured broadcasts via Library Lock.

 The right panel will load the current broadcast library from the active dock.
 Each of these rows can be manually edited or can be removed by clicking the bin icon on the right.